Cleaning & Sharpening - Japanese Pruning Tools

 2. Clean built-up gunk and rust off the blades with the Abrasive Cleaning Block or Crean Mate rust eraser.

-- unless you are very handy, don’t take your secateurs and shears apart – it’s very difficult to get the double-locking bolt back together and the blades properly aligned.
+3. Do a detailed sharpening with a whetstone or two - see below for 'Which Grit' to use.
+Soak your sharpening stone in water for a couple of minutes before using.
+Unless you are very handy, don’t take your secateurs and shears apart – it’s very difficult to get the double-locking bolt back together and the blades properly aligned.

 Which Grit?